KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 **pegsliquidate pegstxid tokenid accounttxid**

-The `pegsliquidate` method allows a user to liquidate the account of another user if its debt ratio is above a predefined value (`90%`) for a given token specified by the `tokenid`
+The `pegsliquidate` method allows a user to liquidate the account of another user if their debt ratio is in "red zone" (greater than "90%") for a given token specified by the `tokenid` by repaying the Smart Chain's coins for a profit of `5%`

 ### Arguments